ACI Foundation is Now Accepting Fellowship and Scholarship Applications

 - An educational stipend of $10,000 or $15,000 USD;

-- Airfare, hotel, travel stipend, and registration to attend three ACI conventions;
+- Airfare, hotel, travel stipend, and registration to attend three ACI Concrete Conventions;

 - An internship, if required; and

-- Recognition at ACI Conventions, in Concrete International, and on ACI Foundation’s website.
+- Recognition at ACI Concrete Conventions, in Concrete International, and on ACI Foundation’s website and social media.

-ACI Foundation scholarships are offered to graduate and undergraduate (Stehly Memorial Scholarship) students.
+ACI Foundation scholarships are also offered to graduate and undergraduate students pursuing a concrete-related degree or program.
 International students are eligible for scholarships.
 Among other requirements, students must obtain two endorsements with one of the endorsements being from an ACI member.
 Each ACI Foundation scholarship includes:

 - An educational stipend of $5000 USD; and

-- Recognition in Concrete International and on the ACI Foundation’s website.
+- Recognition in Concrete International and on the ACI Foundation’s website and social media.

-The purpose of the ACI Foundation’s student fellowship and scholarship program is to identify, attract, and develop outstanding professionals for productive careers in the concrete industry and was first awarded in 2002.
-For the 2019-2020 academic year, the ACI Foundation distributed more than $200,000 to nineteen deserving students through the support of ACI, ACI chapters, generous donors, and industry partners.
-The ACI Foundation believes attracting students to the concrete industry provides both excellent career opportunities for students and helps to secure a bright future in the concrete industry.
+The purpose of the ACI Foundation’s student fellowship and scholarship program is to identify, attract, and develop outstanding professionals for future careers in the concrete industry.
+For the 2020-2021 academic year, the ACI Foundation distributed more than $200,000 to twenty deserving students through the support of ACI, ACI chapters, generous donors, and industry partners.
+The ACI Foundation believes attracting students to the concrete industry provides both excellent career opportunities for students and helps to secure a bright future for the concrete industry.
 These fellowships and scholarships showcase the ACI Foundation’s goals of investing in people and the future of the industry.

-The deadline for applications is November 1, 2019.
-Additional application details are available at acifoundation.org/scholarships.
+The deadline for applications is November 2, 2020 at 11:59 p.m.
+EST. Additional application details are available at acifoundation.org/scholarships.

 The ACI Foundation was established in 1989 to promote progress, innovation, and collaboration and is a wholly owned and operated non-profit subsidiary of the American Concrete Institute.
 Three councils make up the ACI Foundation; the Strategic Development Council, committed to resolving the issues of new technology acceptance within the concrete industry; the Concrete Research Council, which funds and assists in the research of new concrete technologies; and the Scholarship Council which facilitates student fellowships and scholarships.